 The National Park of Þingvellir, a UNESCO World Heritage Site, sits in a rift valley caused by the separation of two tectonic plates, the Eurasian and the North American.
 It was the original home of the Icelandic parliament, dating as far back as 930 A.D and the most significant decisions of Icelandic history were made here.

 Did you know Iceland is the only place in the world where this rift is above sea level?
-There is not one other place that you can see the edges of both plates as clearly as in Þingvellir.
+There is not one other place where you can see the edges of both plates as clearly as in Þingvellir.
 Interesting right?

 Secondly, incorporated into this superior triad is the extraordinary Great Geysir of Haukadalur Valley.
 The whole area is a geothermal park resting above a boiling hot bath.
 Although now deemed dormant, its neighbour Strokkur geyser is believed to erupt every 5-10 minutes, spouting water and steam some 20m in the air.